dalikewara/dalikewara.github.io/docs/index.md

 [:fontawesome-brands-instagram:{ .instagram } Instagram](https://www.instagram.com/dalikewara){:target="_blank"},
 or
 [:fontawesome-brands-facebook:{ .facebook } Facebook](https://www.facebook.com/dalikewara){:target="_blank"}.
-For professional purpose, don't hesitate email him at [:fontawesome-regular-envelope: dalikewara@gmail.com](mailto:dalikewara@gmail.com) and don't forget to connect to his [:fontawesome-brands-linkedin:{ .linkedin } LinkedIn](https://www.linkedin.com/in/dalikewara/){:target="_blank"}.
+For professional purpose, don't hesitate to email him at [:fontawesome-regular-envelope: dalikewara@gmail.com](mailto:dalikewara@gmail.com) and don't forget to connect to his [:fontawesome-brands-linkedin:{ .linkedin } LinkedIn](https://www.linkedin.com/in/dalikewara/){:target="_blank"}.

 ## What you can found here?

-As you can see in navigation menu on the left, there are some sections that contain all what you can found in this website.
+As you can see in navigation menu on the left, there are some sections contain all you can found in this website.

 ### Blog

-This to place his blog articles.
+Section to place blog articles.
 There is no specified category here, but mostly articles are about his `Thoughts`.

 ### Projects

-This to place documentation of his projects&mdash;basically the most important part.
-This is why he forms the website like a documentation page, because he wants to manage his project's documentations just in a single site.
+Section to place documentation of his projects&mdash;basically the most important part.
+This is the main reason why he forms his website like a documentation page, because he wants to manage all of his project documentations just in a single site.